bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 environment.

 These parameters are arranged roughly in order of their likelihood of needing to be changed.
-The first three are the most important to get right.
+The first two are the most important to get right.

 #### CROSS_COMPILE (Important)